 - What actions are you taking to grow it?
 Homepage testing, funnel optimization, doubling down on a marketing channel?

-Being able to drill down into your metrics helps you present a positive business case for investment (assuming the numbers are favorable).
-It also demonstrates that you are a data-driven founder who will build a company that stays focused on the numbers that matter—and constantly works to improve them.
+Being able to drill down into your key metrics helps you present a positive business case for investment (assuming the numbers are favorable).
+It also demonstrates that you are a data-driven founder who will build a startup that stays focused on the numbers that matter—and constantly works to improve them.

 When you don’t have metrics, it’s an early indicator that you won’t create an iterative feedback loop that will improve your startup systematically over time.